kaushikthedeveloper/GeeksforGeeks-python/README.md

 9. Documentation for the GeeksforGeeks page content
 ```

-Note : this is not affiliated with GeeksforGeeks in any way other than for reference.
+**Note** : this is not affiliated with GeeksforGeeks in any way other than for reference purpose.

+**Also Note** : the code implemetation (and sometimes even algorithm) might be different than the one in GeeksforGeeks.
+The decision is upon the author and author alone.
+New Algorithms for the same problem statement may be added in the future.